 Del Mar College District (DMC) is an independent political subdivision of the State of Texas located in Nueces County.
-The College started in 1935 under the Corpus control of Christi Independent School District's Board of Trustees.
+The College started in 1935 under the control of the Corpus Christi

+Independent School District's Board of Trustees.
 In 1951, the College became an independent political subdivision, legally named Corpus Christi Junior College District.
 In 1999, the College's Board of Regents adopted Del Mar College District as the official name.
-The College provides access to a wide range of affordable academic programs, and we are accredited by the Southern Association of Colleges Schools Commission on and Colleges (SACSCOC).
-The

-College successfully completed the 10-year reaffirmation based on our compliance with 74 SACSCOC standards with no recommendations for improvements.
+The College provides access to a wide range of affordable academic programs, and we are accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+In accordance with their standards, the College has successfully completed the 10-year reaffirmation resulting in 100% compliance with their 74 standards and no recommendations for improvements.

 The College serves over 24,000 learners in academic, career and technical, and continuing education courses.
-Our eight instructional pathways are designed to help students map and complete their degree, certificate, or continuing education program on a timely basis.
-Our pathways include Architecture, Aviation, and Automotive; Business Administration and Entrepreneurship; Communication, Fine Arts & Social Sciences; Health Sciences; Industrial Technology; Kinesiology & Education; Public Service and Science, Technology, Engineering, and Math (STEM).
-Our workforce and certificate programs are designed for students intending to enter the workforce immediately by preparing them with industry-related skills and knowledge.
-From the lens view of the industry, our programs are aligned with industries that help drive our economy, and our academic programming is designed to bridge the skill set requirements of the industry.
-The following are examples of our programs closely aligned with the largest growing occupations reported by the Texas Workforce Commission.
+Our eight instructional pathways are designed to help students map and complete their degree, certificate, or continuing education programs on a timely basis.
+Our pathways include Architecture, Aviation and Automotive; Business Administration and Entrepreneurship; Communication, Fine Arts & Social Sciences; Health Sciences; Industrial Technology; Kinesiology & Education; Public Service and Science, Technology, Engineering, and Math (STEM).
+We take great pride in the fact that students who continued their academic journey transferred to one of the seven Texas public university systems and private institutions including Texas A&M (66.9%), University of Texas (14.0%), Texas State University (2.9%), University of Houston (5.1%), University of North Texas (0.3%) and Baylor University (1.0%).